AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The flow rate of PACl was determined to have a linear relationship with the height differential between the fluoride constant head tank and the PACl constant head tank by the [Fluoride Gravity Fall 2018 team](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#measuring-coagulant-flow-rate).
 It was hypothesized that the decoupled PACl system would exhibit the same linear relationship with the change in height.
 The flow rate of the PACl entering the decoupled fluoride system was determined in two different methods: gravimetrically and volumetrically.

 #### Gravimetric Method: First Redesign of System
 The flow rate of the coagulant was determined by measuring the change in mass of the PACl stock tank over a period of time.
 This was then converted to volumetric flow rate.
 This was mode of measurement was conducted only with the first redesign of the system.
 The balance was connected to ProCoDA to measure the change in mass.
-The volumetric flow rate of the PACl coagulant entering the fluoride system was measured at several height differences (Figure 11).
+The volumetric flow rate of the PACl coagulant entering the fluoride system was measured at several height differences (Figure 13).

 <img src="PACl vs height gravity.PNG">

-**Figure 11:** The flow rate of the PACl system was plotted against the change in height between the fluoride constant head tank and the PACl constant head tank.
+**Figure 13:** The flow rate of the PACl system was plotted against the change in height between the fluoride constant head tank and the PACl constant head tank.
 The data exhibits a strong positive correlation, indicating a direct relationship between flow rate and change in height.

 The slope of the best fit line of the flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph was calculated to be $7.9*10^{-4} mL*s^{-1}*cm^{-1}$, demonstrating the flow rate of PACl flowing into the fluoride system increases by $7.9*10^{-4}$ mL/s per cm of height difference raised.

 #### Volumetric Method: Second Redesign of System
 Using a 10 mL graduated cylinder, the flow rate of the PACl entering the fluoride system was also determined by measuring the time the PACl coagulant took to drip into the fluoride system to a volume of 2 mL.
 This was only conducted with the second redesign of the system.
 The flow rate of the PACl entering the fluoride system was measured while varying the height difference between the fluoride constant head tank and the PACl constant head tank and doing three trials for each height difference.
-The data also exhibits a strong positive correlation indicating a direct relationship between flow rate and the difference in height between the coagulant constant head tank and the fluoride constant head tank (Figure 12).
+The data also exhibits a strong positive correlation indicating a direct relationship between flow rate and the difference in height between the coagulant constant head tank and the fluoride constant head tank (Figure 14).

 <img src="PACl vs height volume.PNG">

-**Figure 12:** The flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph displaying a strong correlation between flow rate and change in height.
+**Figure 14:** The flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph displaying a strong correlation between flow rate and change in height.

 The slope of the best fit line of the flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph was calculated to be $1.28*10^{-3} mL*s^{-1}*cm^{-1}$, which demonstrates the flow rate of PACl flowing into the fluoride system increases by $7.9*10^{-4}$ mL/s per cm of height difference raised.

 The strong correlation implies that the relationship in the decoupled system operates in the same manner as the previously linked system with the IV drip chamber.

 #### Comparison Between Gravimetric Method and Volumetric Method
-The value of the coefficient of determination, $R^2$, was higher in the volumetric analysis graph (Figure 12) than the $R^2$ value of the gravimetric analysis graph of the PACl flow rate versus height (Figure 11).
-Therefore, the volumetric method's data is more accurate due **[Check grammar here]** to the fact that the mass balance's accuracy was confined to the hundredths place.
+The value of the coefficient of determination, $R^2$, was higher in the volumetric analysis graph (Figure 14) than the $R^2$ value of the gravimetric analysis graph of the PACl flow rate versus height (Figure 13).
+Therefore, the data collected from volumetric method is more accurate because **[Check grammar here]RESOLVED** the mass balance's readings was rounded to the hundredths place.
 This decreased the accuracy of the data measurement, as miniscule droplets of PACl are released per minute compared to the large volume of PACl stock solution resting on the mass balance.
 Also, the mass balance scale only measured the change in mass when the float valve in the constant PACl head tank opens, which gives inaccurate results as the float valve opens only when the water level drops.
 The mass does not change when the water level is level with the valve.
 Therefore, the change in mass is not constant which provides inaccuracy in the measurements.
 However, the gravimetric method used ProCoDA and a mass balance with automated time and mass readings while the volumetric analysis was estimated with the human eye and timed manually, which accounted for human error.
 As a result, several trials were done to increase the accuracy and precision of the measurement of the volumetric flow rate of PACl entering the fluoride system.

 The determination of the coagulant flow rate was used to control and optimize the concentration of PACl entering the fluoride system.